openharmony/sensors_sensor/README.md

 1. Import the sensor package.
 2. Subscribe to and listen for data changes of an acceleration sensor.
 3. Unsubscribe from data changes of the acceleration sensor.
-4. Subscribe to and listen for a data change of a acceleration sensor.
+4. Subscribe to and listen for a data change of an acceleration sensor.

 Example: